 Connecting via USB

-Copying Pictures to the Computer
+Copying Pictures to a Computer Using NX Studio

 After turning the camera off and ensuring that a memory card is inserted, connect the supplied USB cable as shown.

 Using a Card Reader

 Pictures can also be copied from a memory card inserted in a third-party card reader.
 You should however check that the card is compatible with the card reader.

 - The Nikon Transfer 2 component of NX Studio will start.
 Nikon Transfer 2 image transfer software is installed as part of NX Studio.

 - If a message is displayed prompting you to choose a program, select Nikon Transfer 2.